-Skilled Home Health is short-term health care services that can be provided to Veterans if they are homebound or live far away from VA.
+Skilled Home Health is health care services that can be provided to Veterans if they live far away from VA.
 The care is delivered by a community-based home health agency that has a contract with VA.

 Skilled Home Health Care can be used in combination with other Home and Community Based Services.

-Since Skilled Home Health Care is part of the VHA Standard Medical Benefits Package, all enrolled Veterans are eligible IF they meet the clinical need for the service and it is available.
+Since Skilled Home Health Care is part of the VHA Standard Medical Benefits Package, all enrolled Veterans are eligible IF they meet the clinical need for the service.
+Services may vary by locations.

 A copay for Skilled Home Health Care may be charged based on your VA service-connected disability status and financial information.
 Contact your VA social worker/case manager to complete the Application for Extended Care Benefits (VA Form 10-10EC) to learn the amount of your copay.